Trilinos: Enabling Scientific Computing Across Diverse Hardware Architectures at Scale: Introduction

 Trilinos is a community-driven open-source C++ software framework and collection of reusable scientific libraries designed to enable the development of scalable, high-performance algorithms for solving complex, multiscale, and multiphysics engineering and scientific problems on advanced computing architectures.
 While Trilinos can run on a variety of hardware platforms ranging from small workstations to large supercomputers, the typical use of Trilinos is on leadership-class systems with new or emerging hardware architectures.

 Trilinos was originally conceived as a framework of three packages for distributed memory systems.
 The original Trilinos publication~\cite{Heroux2005a} described the motivation, philosophy, and capabilities of Trilinos at that time.
 Seven years later, a two-part collection of 16 papers provided a new overview of Trilinos and many of its packages~\cite{Heroux2012,HerouxIntro2012part1,HerouxIntro2012part2,pawlowski2012automating,Oldfield2012,bochev2012,Boman2012,Baker2012,Kokkos2012,pawlowski2012automatingpart2,Spotz2012,Long2012,Morris2012,Howle2012,Bavier2012a,Gaidamour2012} and described the intervening expansion of Trilinos' capabilities and strategic goals for Trilinos.
 Trilinos today hews to the overall vision from two decades ago, but has evolved alongside changes in programming models, application needs, hardware architectures, and algorithms.
-Trilinos has grown from a library of three packages to more than fifty packages with functionality and features supporting a wide range of applications.
+Trilinos has grown from a library of three packages to more than 35 packages with functionality and features supporting a wide range of applications.

 For much of its history, packages have relied heavily on the linear algebra classes provided by Epetra.
-Epetra does not support larger problems (2B+ unknowns), nor does it allow for accelerator offload.
-Since the packages of the old Epetra stack are scheduled to be archived and removed from the main Trilinos repository on GitHub by the end of 2025, this paper describes only the modern Trilinos software stack, which builds upon Tpetra and the Kokkos ecosystem to achieve performance portability across hardware architectures.
+Epetra did not support larger problems (2B+ unknowns), nor did it allow for accelerator offload.
+Since the packages of the old Epetra stack were archived and removed from the main Trilinos repository on GitHub by the end of 2025, this paper describes only the modern Trilinos software stack, which builds upon Tpetra and the Kokkos ecosystem to achieve performance portability across hardware architectures.